pablodecm/phd_thesis/src/102_chapter_2.md

 ![Multiple interactions in a single bunch crossing as recorded by the CMS detector during a special high-pile up luminosity at the end of 2016 [@McCauley:2231915].
-The reconstructed interaction vertices are shown using orange circles while the yellow lines represent the trajectories of charged particles.
+The reconstructed primary interaction vertices are shown using orange circles while the yellow lines represent the trajectories of charged particles.
 ](gfx/102_chapter_2/highpileup1_4.png){#fig:pileup width=70%}